Stunned Cricket fraternity mourns '83 WC hero Yashpal Sharma's death; former teammates break down | Sports-Games

 Former India opener Virender Sehwag also expressed his sadness.

-''So sorry to hear about #YashpalSharma Paaji 's passing away, one of the heroes of our 1983 WC win.
+''So sorry to hear about #YashpalSharma Paaji 's passing away, one of the heroes of our 1983 WC wins.
 Heartfelt condolences,'' he tweeted.

 Former all-rounder Yuvraj Singh wrote: ''Very sad news of the untimely demise of Yashpal Sharma paaji.
 May his soul rest in peace.
 My condolences to his family and loved ones.''
 Former batsman VVS Laxman said he was ''devastated'' by the news.

 ''Devastating news of the passing of Yash Paaji.
-He was one of the hero's of 1983 World Cup winning team and was a very affable person.
+He was one of the hero's of the 1983 World Cup-winning team and was a very affable person.
 Heartfelt condolences to the family.
 Thoughts and Prayers,'' Laxman tweeted.

-Former seamer Irfan Pathan wrote: ''Shocked to hear about the passing away of a World Cup winner, Yashpal Sharma ji !
+Former seamer Irfan Pathan wrote: ''Shocked to hear about the passing away of a World Cup winner, Yashpal Sharma Ji!
 He served as an Indian selector too.
 Condolences to his family.''
-In his international career, Yashpal, who was also a national selector during early part of 2000s, played 37 Tests, scoring 1606 runs, and 42 ODIs in which he made 883.
+In his international career, Yashpal, who was also a national selector during the early part of the 2000s, played 37 Tests, scoring 1606 runs, and 42 ODIs in which he made 883.
 He also picked up one wicket each in the two formats to his credit.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)